WDI-SEA/python-exercises/readme.md

-#Ruby Exercises
+#Python Exercises

-Let's practice using loops, conditionals, arrays, hashes, and methods in Ruby.
+Let's practice using loops, conditionals, arrays, hashes, and methods in Python.

 ##Getting Started

 * Fork and clone this repository
-* Run `bundle install` to install dependencies
-  * Run `rubocop` to lint your code

 ##requirements

-Inside this folder are a few Ruby files with exercises written in comments.
+Inside this folder are a few Python files with exercises written in comments.
 Fork and clone this repository and complete the exercises.

-You can run a file using Ruby like so:
+You can run a file using Python like so:

 ```
-ruby lib/01loop.rb
+python3 lib/01loop.py
 ```

 ---